Yelp/yelp_kafka/docs/source/index.rst

    for message in consumer:
        print message

 This example makes use of the `KafkaConsumer`_ from kafka-python.
 This consumer class allows to consume from many topics from a kafka cluster.
 This solution cannot be considered efficient for high volume topics, though.
+The parameter *client_id* is optional and it identifies the connection between kafka and the client.

 .. _KafkaConsumer: http://kafka-python.readthedocs.org/en/latest/apidoc/kafka.consumer.html#module-kafka.consumer.kafka